chips-blockchain/bet/docs/DigitalOceanServerSetup.md

 # Server setup for the backend

-_Please be aware this setup is a temporary measure while we are working on an easy to run installation, which will also support decentalization._
+_Please be aware this setup is a temporary measure while we are working on an easy to run installation.
+This setup will not be needed in the future.
+We intend to totally decentralise so it will not be required to use a centralised hosting at all._

 This example uses Digital Ocean.